 Retired Director of Dogs (formerly Assistant to Sophie)

 Ruby became our Director of Dogs at 3 years old when Sophie retired.
 At 7 years of age, Ruby has decided to retire and focus on her favorite things – long walks and her ball!
 She is sweet, sensitive, playful and patient and has been an instrumental puppy raiser.
 She raised Max after all!
 At the age of 8, she got word that she’d need to raise yet another puppy (see Gracie below!).
 While Ruby has retired from the classroom and from day camp, she still works with Nil as a teacher dog during private sessions and behavior consultations.

 At 3 1/2 years old, Max has finally shed his nickname, Punk!
 Although now that Gracie has joined the family, he brings our his inner punk to entertain her!
 Max has come a VERY long way.
 Max came to me with fear issues, separation anxiety, serious over arousal and redirected aggression issues.
 Max had zero impulse control and unlike other dogs who just ran around and got nutty, Max’s lack of impulse control resulted in serious over-arousal which led to aggressive events.
-Today, Max can greet people, play with toys, play with Ruby without going too high.
+Max can now greet people, play with toys, play with Ruby without going too high.
 We call him the family punk, but really he’s a sweet and goofy boy who makes me laugh every single day.
 I’m pretty sure he’ll be in training forever!

 Rest in Peace Baby Angel